ece362-purdue/proton-labs/lab3-timers/README.md

     - Ensure that `col` wraps around to 0 after 3 - your columns pins are from GP6 to GP9.
 - With the newly changed value of `col`, drive the selected column GPIO pin high, and drive all others low.
     - You can do this in a single statement with the SIO `gpio_togl` register, which atomically toggles GPIO pins in a single write.
 Remember that if statements, for loops, etc. add a lot of unnecessary instruction execution to interrupt handlers, and you want to keep those short n' sweet!
 Handlers should do their job quickly and return to the main program as soon as possible.
-- Finally, set the timer's counter to trigger ALARM0 again in 25 microseconds, implementing a repeating alarm.
+- Finally, set the timer's counter to trigger ALARM0 again in 25 milliseconds, implementing a repeating alarm.

 #### 2.5. `keypad_isr`